Online Universal Dirichlet Factor Portfolios: Empirical Results: Dirichlet factor portfolios

 \subsection{FTSE 100 Constituents}

 Now we use a selection of 87 cash equity assets from the stocks that are listed on the London Stock Exchange (LSE) and are part of the FTSE 100 as of June 22nd 2023.
 The criteria for selection were the same as in the previous example with Nasdaq 100 stocks.
 Tickers that were part of the FTSE index as of June 22nd, 2023 and had availability of daily price time-series data for 4,000 trading days as of July 6th 2023 were chosen as the asset universe.
 In the FTSE dataset, the size effects are quite large.
 To control for this effect and not to let it influence our results too much, we remove assets that had a minimum price of less than \$1 through the time period considered.
 Only one such asset was removed from the dataset in this case.
 The tickers were retrieved from the LSE web page \cite{ftseWebsite}.
 Trading conditions and factors are the same as what is described in the section on Nasdaq constituents.
-Similar outsize performance is observed for factor dirichlet portfolios, with the size based dirichlet portfolio dominating other allocations.
+Similar outsize performance is observed for factor dirichlet portfolios, with the size based dirichlet portfolio dominating other allocations (Figure 2A).
+CMAS curves show regular out-performance in moving sharpe ratios for dirichlet portfolios as shown in Figure 2B.